 In service with 10 Squadron: RAF airlines

 The VC10's duties with 10 squadron can be divided into three tasks.
 The most heavily committed task is supporting preplanned exercises and deployments, which accounts for almost 75 percent of the squadron's flying time.
 The squadron also operates some scheduled routes, although these have been steadily deleted.
 When the VC10 reached 10 squadron the scheduled routes constituted the major part of the squadron's work and for many years the RAF operated the type as a regular airliner.
 The VC10s flew mixed loads of cargo and passengers, for whom the main difference between a BOAC flight and 'RAF Airlines' were the military style rear-facing passenger seats.
 With the British military withdrawal from the Far East the weekly or daily flights were deleted one by one, thereby ending the 'RAF Airlines' chapter.
 The third task undertaken by 10 squadron is the one that is foremost in the public eye as these are the so-called 'Specials'.
 These include VIP transports, aeromedical evacuations and disaster relief.
 Obviously the VIP flights get the best media coverage.
 Regular passengers include the Prime Minister and other Government ministers, foreign Heads of State, Service Chiefs and at times the Royal Family.

 14th October 2005 saw the last flight of a 10 Squadron VC10, as on that day the Squadron was disbanded.
 The remaining VC10s have all been transfered to 101 Squadron.
-While at first a measure to consolidate the VC10 operations, this was also a step towards the day when the VC10 will leave the RAF.
+While at first a measure to consolidate the VC10 operations, this was also a step towards the day when the VC10 would leave the RAF.

 In May 2011 the RAF announced that 10 Squadron would reform on 1st July 2011 operating the new A330 Tanker (KC-30 Voyager Tanker).